MrSkiddy47/CompleteSuicideManual-2/pages/chapter_1.en.md

 But the lethal dose must be known.
 The harmful ingredients contained in these products vary.
 Although the dosage is not stated, if you want to know the ingredients of each product, you can call the place of sale to ask.
 Calculate from the lethal dose, then swallow.
 Err on the side of swallowing too much than too little.

-Let's first list some things that look like they may cause death, but are actually very un-toxic and not suitable for suicide, including desiccant silica gel, synthetic detergent, shampoo, hair conditioner, pomade, ink, and plastic wrap. , mosquito coils, cockroach-catching mats, deodorants, para-dichlorobenzene insect repellents, etc., household bleach, quicklime used as a desiccant.
+Let's first list some things that look like they may cause death, but are actually very un-toxic and not suitable for suicide, including desiccant silica gel, synthetic detergent, shampoo, hair conditioner, pomade, ink, plastic wrap, mosquito coils, cockroach-catching mats, deodorants, para-dichlorobenzene insect repellents, household bleach, and quicklime used as a desiccant.
 Coumarin series and rodenticides cannot be used due to poor toxicity.
 In addition, lipstick, toothpaste, body wash, and other products that may enter the body through the mouth are naturally safe.
 Toothpaste is harmless if you swallow the entire tube, even if you have the urge to commit suicide.
 No matter how much you swallow, you would merely feel stomache upsets.

 ### Tobacco